Loro: Reimagine State Management with CRDTs

 Update: This algorithm is now called Event Graph Walker (Eg-Walker)

 Our CRDTs library is built on the brilliant concept of OT-like CRDTs from Seph Gentle's Diamond-types (opens in a new tab).
-Seph Gentle is currently writing a paper on it, which is worth looking forward to.
+Joseph Gentle is currently writing a paper on it, which is worth looking forward to.
 Its notable features include reducing the cost of local operations, easier historical data reclamation, and sometimes lower storage and memory overhead.
 However, it relies on high-performance algorithms to apply remote operations.
 This design has great potential and we are excited about its future.

 Brief Introduction to OT-like CRDT algorithms